 The determination of significant net losses over the period of analysis requires forecasting future habitat conditions, and the associated functional or habitat units (HU) over the period of analysis and calculating average annual habitat units (AAHUs) that express the average habitat quality over time, in a time-weighted fashion.
 The HUs available in the reef habitat are calculated simply by multiplying the HSI of the given reef by the area of the reef.
-Next, the condition of the habitat into the future is projected, over the period of analysis to determine what the value of the habitat will be at certain points in time (target years [TY]), when a change in habitat conditions is likely to occur.
+Next, the condition of the habitat into the future is projected, over the period of analysis to determine what the value of the habitat would be at certain points in time (target years [TY]), when a change in habitat conditions is likely to occur.
 The HSI changes accordingly.
 Finally, AAHUs are calculated in accordance with the HEP methodology in USFWS Ecological Service Manual (ESM) 102, (USFWS 1980).
 This calculation requires annualizing HUs by summing cumulative HUs for all time intervals in the period of analysis and dividing the total by the number of years in the period of analysis, resulting in AAHUs.
 The cumulative HU term provides simplified integration of HSI scores over time, to provide time-weighting of habitat value.
+The certified spreadsheet calculated these values automatically.

 This section explains how the model was used to calculate HUs and AAHUs.
 The OHSIM model was used to assess the quality of impacted reef and proposed mitigation to calculate HSI scores.
-The USACE's Habitat Evaluation and Assessment Tools (HEAT) software program developed by the Engineering Research and Development Center (ERDC) Environmental Laboratory was used to implement the model calculations and calculate Average Annual Habitat Units (AAHU) (Burks-Copes et al. 2012).
 The following subsections detail the process.